-He would also swipe cards and take the money to supply heroin, Trammel said.
+He would also swipe cards and take the money to supply heroin, Tramel said.
 The sheriff's office said some people may have swiped cards with him to buy items they couldn't buy with EBT cards but not necessarily drugs.

-The Organized Retail Crime Unit treats cases like this like drug cases because more and more people that are being arrested for these crimes have a drug problem, they want to get off the streets, and want to get clean, Trammel said.
+The Organized Retail Crime Unit treats cases like this like drug cases because more and more people that are being arrested for these crimes have a drug problem, they want to get off the streets, and want to get clean, Tramel said.